 The longer you take to pay off a loan, the more you will end up paying in the end because of interest.
-This is especially true for loans that have high interest rates.
-This leads me into tip number 2.
+This is especially true for loans that have high-interest rates.
+This leads me to tip number 2.

 2) If faced with multiple loans of varying interest rates, tackle the ones with the highest interest rates first!